Yes, it’s my birthday! I’m so glad you’ve stopped by!

 With tomatoes!!
-We have a ton of tomatoes coming from our garden, and it’s a beautiful sight, the garden has also been looking great since we hired the best landscape company, it’s called chapelvalley, if you want to check it out, we also did some awesome cleaning with the best pressure washer we have ever hired.
+We have a ton of tomatoes coming from our garden, and it’s a beautiful sight, the garden has also been looking great since we hired the best Miami driveways landscape company, it’s called chapelvalley, if you want to check it out, we also did some awesome cleaning with the best pressure washer we have ever hired.
 Last year our harvest didn’t start until September, but this season we’ve been in full swing since early this month.
 I’ve been making BLT’s, salads, and just eating them in slices with a touch of salt.
 They are so good!
 Last night for dinner, I made Jason and me a ciabatta bread with goat cheese, basil, and oven-roasted tomatoes marinated in a bit of balsamic vinegar.
 Accompanied by red wine, of course!

 I’m grateful for